parsifalpan/simple-todo/README.md

 Your main goal is to write a version of your own Todo app with [React.js](https://reactjs.org/) and [FastAPI](https://fastapi.tiangolo.com/).

+These are some suggested libraries.
+You can find basic feature list of a Todo app at the end of this doc.
+You are also encouraged to add your own fearures (Juan).

 ### Frontend

 * React.js